CDL-Quantum/CohortProject_2020/Project_2_VQE_Molecules/Contributions.md

 # Tina Sebastian

-Tina set up an environment on AWS EC2 and ran the notebook, along with validation of the results.
+Tina set up an environment on AWS EC2 and ran the notebooks.
 Also contributed to business application and project video.

 # Agustin Bignu
 Agustin contributed helping with the setup of the environments on the first days of the project.
 After that he validated the results on each of the notebooks to check if all of them were correct.
 Also tried to test some of the circuits generated with tequila on different backends.